Documentation

 Start by scaffolding a new Component using the CLI.
 This creates a ready-to-edit project with a sample React component.

-pnpx @unifyapps/block-cli init <ComponentName>
+pnpx @unifyapps/custom-component-cli init <ComponentName>

 This creates a folder <ComponentName>/ with: